openstarslab/spark/.github/ISSUE_TEMPLATE/Feature_Request.md

 ## Proposal/solution
 <!--
 Provide a short and clear description of the solution you'd like.
-Include code examples, if possible.
-Feel free to use pseudo-code to show how you think the feature should work.
+Include modules examples, if possible.
+Feel free to use pseudo-modules to show how you think the feature should work.
 -->